viresh-ratnakar/exolve/README.md

 - The solution entered.
 This is ON by default.
 - The time at which the clue was solved.
 This is OFF by default.

-When solving a clue, if you type Ctrl/Cmd-/ (Ctrl-Slash), then you are directly taken to the notes line for that particular clue, where you can edit the note or just read what you may have written.
+When solving a clue, if you type Ctrl/Cmd-/ (Ctrl-slash), then you are directly taken to the notes line for that particular clue, where you can edit the note or just read what you may have written.
 When in the notes already, Ctrl/Cmd-/ will take you back to your last location in the grid (if any).
 When no clue is